How to Enable Application Performance Monitoring¶

 The schematic diagram is as follows:

-3) Start the script file, try accessing the Python application, and then you can view the trace flame graph and span list in the log details in the TrueWatch workspace, as well as related logs in the application performance monitoring details, helping you quickly perform data association analysis.
-Schematic diagrams are as follows:
+3) Start the script file, try accessing the Python application, and then you can view the trace flame graph and span list in the log details of the TrueWatch workspace, and view related logs in the application performance monitoring details, helping you quickly perform data correlation analysis.
+The schematic diagrams are as follows:

 - Log Details